-B. Availability of Financing: The REIT's ability to operate as a going concern for the twelve-months subsequent to the balance sheet date is also dependent on the REIT's ability to successfully negotiate extensions and other modifications to its thirdparty loans to accommodate cash flow needs and is dependent on the REIT's ability to prevent the exercise of early repayment rights for lenders where certain covenants are in breach.

-- The SCI Sabliere entity is in breach of the debt service coverage covenant on its \$12,721 mortgage loan due to the planned sale of this asset (See Note 13).
-The REIT is in communications with the lender due to the ongoing sale process for this property.
-This breach provides the lender with the right to trigger early repayment on the loan.
-Should repayment be requested by the Lender, this would result in a material cash shortfall for the REIT.
-However, considering the anticipated disposition of the Sabliere property on April 30, 2025 (see above) and the associated full repayment of the outstanding loan amount of \$12,721, the lender does not intend to request early repayment before the sale of the asset. - As at December 31, 2024, the Trio property is in breach of the loan to value ratio on its \$42.6M mortgage loans outstanding.
-Subsequent to the year end, on March 19, 2025, the senior lender on the Trio property, HCOB, confirmed a 6-month extension of financing (initially maturing on March 15, 2025) and agreed on the timing for a €5,500 (\$8,191) repayment in early April 2025, condition for the waiver of the second mortgage held by HCOB on the Bad Homburg property (see below).
-The loan repayment would be funded by a €5,600 (\$8,340) mezzanine loan on the Bad Homburg property, currently under finalization, to be formally granted beginning of April 2025.
+- A. Availability of Financing: The REIT's ability to operate as a going concern for the twelve-months subsequent to the balance sheet date is also dependent on the REIT's ability to successfully negotiate extensions and other modifications to its third-party loans to accommodate cash flow needs and is dependent on the REIT's ability to prevent the exercise of early repayment rights for lenders where certain covenants are in breach. - At quarter end, the SCI Sabliere entity was in breach of the debt service coverage covenant on its \$13,271 mortgage loan due to the planned sale of this asset.
+One month later, the outstanding loan amount was fully repaid on April 30, 2025, when the sale of the property closed. - As at March 31, 2025, the Trio property was in breach of the loan to value ratio on the \$44.5 million mortgage loans outstanding.
+On March 19, 2025, the senior lender on the Trio property, HCOB, approved a six-month extension of financing (initially maturing on March 15, 2025) and agreed on the timing for a €5,500 (\$8,559) repayment in May 2025, as condition for the waiver of the second mortgage held by HCOB on the Bad Homburg property (see below).
+The loan repayment will be funded by a €5,600 (\$8,714) mezzanine loan on the Bad Homburg property, signed in April 2025.
 The 18-month mezzanine loan bears interest at 12% (6% paid quarterly and 6% at maturity).
-Management's objective is to refinance this loan with conventional financing, depending on progress on the releting strategy.
-Given that all of the other terms of the Trio loan have been met and based on the REIT's regular communications with the lender, the REIT does not anticipate receiving an early repayment request from the lender.
+Management's objective is to refinance this loan with conventional financing, depending on progress on the leasing strategy.
+Given that all other terms of the Trio loan have been satisfied, and based on the REIT's ongoing dialogue with the lender, management does not anticipate an early repayment being requested.

-However, should repayment be requested after September 15, 2025, the liquidity risk associated with this default is confined at the Trio entity level and triggers default interest payments during the default period.
-If recourse is made to the guarantees provided by the REIT, the risk would entail the loss of Trio's contribution to the REIT's equity, without compromising its liquidity (see Note 32 Subsequent Events).
+However, if repayment is requested after September 15, 2025, the associated liquidity risk would remain contained at the Trio entity level and would result in the application of default interest during the period of non-payment.
+In the event the lender enforces the REIT's guarantees, the potential impact would be limited to the loss of Trio's contribution to the REIT's equity, without affecting the REIT's overall liquidity position.

-As at December 31, 2024, the SCI Baldi entity is in breach of two covenants on its \$4.5M mortgage loan due to planned tenant vacancies resulting due to the property being held within the REIT's asset recycling plan (See Note 13).
-The REIT is in communication with the lender regarding the planned future sale of this property.
-Given that all of the other terms of the Baldi loan have been met and based on the status of the REIT's regular communications with the lender, management does not anticipate the bank exercising its repayment right.
-However, this breach provides the lender with the right to trigger early repayment on the loan.
-Should repayment be requested by the Lender, this could result in a cash shortfall for the REIT, requiring additional cash flow strategies to be employed to mitigate liquidity risk.
+• As at March 31, 2025, the SCI Baldi entity was in breach of two covenants on its \$4,098 mortgage loan due to planned tenant vacancies resulting due to the property being held within the REIT's asset recycling plan.
+The REIT is in communication with the lender regarding the planned future sale of this property and is discussing a amortization deferral (total or partial) until the sale of the property.
+Given that all other terms of the Baldi loan have been met, and based on the REIT's ongoing communications with the lender, management does not expect the bank to exercise its right to demand early repayment.
+Nonetheless, the existing covenant breach does grant the lender that right.
+Should such a request be made, it could create a temporary cash shortfall, requiring the REIT to implement alternative cash flow strategies to manage liquidity risk.